sirrobot01/debrid-blackhole/README.md

 - The `name` key is the name of the debrid provider
 - The `host` key is the API endpoint of the debrid provider
 - The `api_key` key is the API key of the debrid provider.
 This can be comma separated for multiple API keys
+- The `download_api_keys` key is the API key of the debrid provider.
+By default, this is the same as the `api_key` key.
+This is used to download the torrents.
+This is an array of API keys.
+This is useful for those using multiple api keys.
+The API keys are used to download the torrents.
 - The `folder` key is the folder where your debrid folder is mounted(webdav, rclone, zurg etc). e.g `data/realdebrid/torrents/`, `/media/remote/alldebrid/magnets/`
 - The `rate_limit` key is the rate limit of the debrid provider(null by default)
 - The `download_uncached` bool key is used to download uncached torrents(disabled by default)